ShaderFrog/glsl-parser/README.md

 ## Preprocessing

 See the [GLSL Langauge Spec](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf) to learn more about GLSL preprocessing.
-Some notable differences from the C++ parser are no "stringize" operator (#) and #if expressions can only operate on integer constants, not other types of data.
+Some notable differences from the C++ parser are no "stringize" operator (`#`), no `#include` operator, and `#if` expressions can only operate on integer constants, not other types of data.
 The Shaderfrog GLSL preprocessor can't be used as a C/C++ preprocessor without modification.

 ```javascript
 const preprocess = require('@shaderfrog/glsl-parser/preprocessor');